 After Ira was diagnosed with glioblastoma, he was certain he could beat the odds.
 To learn more about the people who survived terminal cancer, Sandy read Kelly Turner’s book, Radical Remission: Surviving Cancer Against All Odds and now shares what she learned.

 Luckily, fresh seafood is part of Ira’s nutrient-dense diet.
 The Florida coast has an abundance.
+During a mid-April, 2021 getaway, The Traveling Bornsteins tested out eating a healthy diet while traveling to a coastal region.

 This luxury dude ranch accommodated our dietary needs while Ira was undergoing chemo treatments.